How to Clean an old Coffee Grinder?

 - Please follow the instructions when using coffee grinder tablets for the exact amount of tablets being used.

-- To removes any bit of cleaning tablets, add about one ounce of coffee beans to the hopper.
+- To remove any bit of cleaning tablets, add about one ounce of coffee beans to the hopper.
 Next, let the beans pulse through the burr.
 Now throw away the ground coffee beans.
 Finally, carefully wash the bin to remove any bits of the cleaning tablets.